FranciscoMoretti/site/content/blog/runjs-a-javascript-and-typescript-local-playground.md

 ![alt text](assets/runjs_power_of_two.png)

-Showing another small one that fits in the screen, but it's also helpful for complex problems.
+Showing another small one that fits in the screen, but it's also helpful for complex problems.1

 ![alt text](assets/runjs_move_zeroes.png)